 The making of music took many forms including R & B bands and “Elvis” back-up vocals as well as acoustic duos, trios, and quartet groups, but the love of traditional music has always been the heart of my repertoire.
 I never aspired to be a songwriter, but upon reaching my forties came to the realization that there were songs within that were longing for expression.

 I was awarded a NC Arts Council’s Artist Fellowship for Songwriting grant year 2001/2002.
 I have released five CDs.
 “Sweet Mimosa" (2002) and “Indian Summer” (2005) both of which include a couple traditional songs or hymns but are principally my own material.
-"Deep December Dreams" (2011) and "Spring: The Wind's Story" (2017) are all originals.
+"Deep December Dreams" (2011) and "Spring: The Wind's Story" (2017) which are all originals.

 "Hallelujah!
 Amen."
 (2007) is entirely gospel.
 I put my own stamp on these wonderful hymns and spirituals written from the 1790s to the mid 1900s.